 What is the best remedy for thrush in horses?

-Does vinegar help Vinegar for thrush?
+Does vinegar help to fight thrush?

 If at all, vinegar essence is suitable, as it is more acidic than normal vinegar and, unlike wine vinegar, which is intended for consumption, contains no sugar.
-The sugar is disadvantageous because this new food for the thrush germs.
+The sugar is disadvantageous because this deliversnew food for the thrush germs.
 However, the spectrum of action of vinegar is very limited.
 Therefore, treatment with vinegar essence is rarely sufficient.
 Vinegar essence is also highly irritating, which can lead to redness and skin reactions on contact with the horse's skin.

 Can thrush be treated with toothpaste?